rahulketch/portfolio-manager/README.md

 # Portfolio Manager

-Portfolio manager can be used to get an overview of a financial instruments portfolio.
-Currently only transaction overview from Degiro are supported
+This project can be used to get an overview of the portfolio based on the buy/sell transactions.
+Currently only DeGiro transaction overview is supported.

+The project uses `yfinance` to get the latest price of the securities.

 ## Installing and running
 1. Install a  `python3.7` virtual environment.
 For instance by running `python3.7 -m venv venv/pm2`